-Guidelines for Carcass Show: Send to Kimberly for Approval
+Guidelines for Carcass Show:

-- 1. This is an optional class.
-Pre-entry is required and an Exhibitor can only make one entry in this class. - 2.
-Cattle will go home until slaughter date.
-Cattle must be slaughtered on the slaughter date to be judged. - 3.
+This is an optional class.
+Pre-entry is required and an Exhibitor can only make one entry in this class.
+Pre-enter by the Pre-Fair Entry Deadline!

+- 1. Cattle will go home until slaughter date.
+Cattle must be slaughtered on the slaughter date to be judged. - 2.
 Youth with beef entered in this class are encouraged to attend the show.
 Attendance is optional.
-The judge will explain carcass data and placings. - 4.
-You are responsible for the slaughter and processing fees and still own the animal unless you have made private arrangements with a buyer. - 5.
-This class will be judged on the Danish system as are all 4-H/FFA classes. - 6.
-Animals must be exhibited at the fair to participate in the carcass show.
+The judge will explain carcass data and placings.

+- 3. You are responsible for the slaughter and processing fees and still own the animal unless you have made private arrangements with a buyer. - 4.
+This class will be judged on the Danish system as are all 4-H/FFA classes. - Animals must be exhibited at the fair to participate in the carcass show.